awsdocs/aws-codebuild-user-guide/doc_source/view-builds-for-project.md

 aws codebuild list-builds-for-project --project-name codebuild-demo-project --sort-order ASCENDING --next-token 4AEA6u7J...The full token has been omitted for brevity...MzY2OA==
 ```

-A result like the following might be output:
+You might see a result like the following in the output:

 ```
 {